 Fiber Reinforced Polymer (FRP) Substrate Attachment

-As far as connecting FRP girts to the substrate structure, generic FRP girts require the use of sufficiently large washers to distribute the loads on the surface of the FRP flange and avoid possible fastener pull-through in the FRP material.
+As far as connecting FRP Z-girts to the substrate structure, generic FRP girts require the use of sufficiently large washers to distribute the loads on the surface of the FRP flange and avoid possible fastener pull-through in the FRP material.
 Although the load transfer capacity may be sufficient, the FRP girt can be damaged from over-torque and is susceptible to stress singularities.

 CMH Substrate Attachment

-Attaching the CMH girt to the substrate structure involves driving the screw fastener through the steel insert into the substrate with the FRP part of the girt sandwiched in between.
+Attaching the CMH Z-girt to the substrate structure involves driving the screw fastener through the steel insert into the substrate with the FRP part of the girt sandwiched in between.
 This avoids the possibility of any pull-through from the FRP material, as the insert will resist such action.

 Thus, connecting the CMH to the substrate has a superior load transfer capacity, eliminates stress singularities, and protects the composite from premature failures such as fastener pull-through.